Jestin James

 Concept Design & Multi-Variant Exploration

-Designed 3–4 layout variants per touchpoint — testing copy approaches (monthly framing vs partner branding), placement logic (inline vs overlay), and progressive disclosure depth.
-Rapid async reviews with all partners via Figma prototypes shared in weekly review cadences.
+I designed 3–4 layout variants per touchpoint — testing copy approaches (monthly framing vs partner branding), placement logic (inline vs overlay), and progressive disclosure depth.
+I ran rapid async reviews with all partners via Figma prototypes shared in weekly review cadences.

 Figma A/B Concept Testing